Venice Construction Accident Lawyer

 - Workers’ compensation.
 Employers in the U.S. are required to carry workers’ compensation insurance in case their workers get injured.
 This claim is filed with the employer and pays for the injured worker’s medical expenses and lost wages.

 - Personal injury claim.
 Sometimes workers’ compensation is not enough to cover all the damages that resulted from a construction accident.
 If a third party was also to blame for your accident, such as a motorist, you may be able to pursue a personal injury claim in addition to workers’ compensation.
-When pursuing a personal injury claim with the help of a Los Angeles, CA construction accident lawyer, you can seek economic, non-economic, and punitive damages.
+When pursuing a personal injury claim with the help of a Venice, CA construction accident lawyer, you can seek economic, non-economic, and punitive damages.
 Economic damages include tangible losses, like medical bills, lost wages, and property damage.
 Non-economic damages are more difficult to calculate and may include pain and suffering and emotional distress.
 Punitive damages may also be awarded if the defendant was especially negligent or reckless.
 For example, if a motorist was driving through a construction zone drunk and hit you, you may be eligible to receive punitive damages.

 Common Causes of Construction Accidents in Los Angeles